 We believe that overall demand for our solutions will continue to be dependent at least in part on the federal and local government's use of funds, and as in the past, our business may be, at times, adversely affected by governmental budgetary issues.
-Therefore, we were pleased that the Infrastructure Investment and Jobs Act ("IIJA") became effective on November 15, 2021.
+The Infrastructure Investment and Jobs Act ("IIJA") became effective on November 15, 2021.
 The IIJA will contribute \$1.2 trillion to fund physical infrastructure and public works, adding \$550 billion to existing levels of transportation-specific funding.
-With that funding pool, areas of direct relevant to Iteris include \$110 billion for roads, bridges and major projects, \$39 billion for public transit, and \$11 billion for transportation safety.
-However, delays in the allocation of funds may prolong uncertainty regarding the allotment of transportation funds in federal, state and local budgets.
+With that funding pool, areas of direct relevance to Iteris include \$110 billion for roads, bridges and major projects, \$39 billion for public transit, and \$11 billion for transportation safety.
+However, delays in the appropriation of annual funding and current debates related to the federal debt ceiling may cause some uncertainty regarding the availability of transportation funds in federal, state and local budgets.